MareDz/Real-World-Demo-Pw/README.md

 ## 🐞 5.0 Known Issues

 🟥 Two test cases consistently fail due to bugs in the CRWA application itself.
-These are highlighted in the manual test case spreadsheet.
+These are highlighted in spec file with short comments for better understanding.

 All discovered bugs are documented in a shared spreadsheet alongside the manual test cases.